-The Humanitas/New Media Program (HU/NM) is a clustered program.
+The New Media Academy (NMA) is a clustered program.
 The focus of this program is a liberal arts curriculum that incorporates fine arts, digital media, and film production in a project-based interdisciplinary, team-taught approach.
 Students interested in a strong academic program that is supported by teamed teachers who provide a nurturing environment will enjoy this program.

-The Granada IB 9/10 Program is designed for students who want to pursue a rigorous international and service oriented curriculum.
+The Granada IB 9/10 Program is designed for students who want to pursue a rigorous international and serviceoriented curriculum.
 In accordance with the principles of the International Baccalaureate Organization's philosophy, students in this program will experience a well-balanced curriculum focused on STEM, the humanities, languages, service work, and public speaking, to develop themselves into confident leaders in their community.
-Students will complete a self directed culminating IB community project and an externally assessed IB personal project aimed at developing the habits of lifelong learning.
+Students will complete a self-directed culminating IB community project and an externally assessed IB personal project aimed at developing the habits of lifelong learning.
 This program will also provide students with a foundation for success in the GHC IB Diploma Program that begins in the 11th grade.

-The iGranada Program is a blended learning program that incorporates both online learning and face-to-face instruction allowing for full flexibility of student programs and student support.
-The program is designed with a unique and flexible collegiate-like schedule allowing access to the full high school experience.
-Students engage in a variety of instructional strategies for success; project-based learning, collaboration, seminar instruction and peer interaction.
-All iGranada coursework (iGD) meets the UC/CSU eligibility requirements and is approved by the NCAA.
+The iGranada/Independent Study Program is an independent study program that incorporates online learning and student support.
+The program is designed with a collegiate-like schedule while allowing access to the full high school experience.
+Students engage in a variety of instructional courses; Advanced Placement, visual and performing arts, and college-preparatory level courses.
+Beginning in Fall 2023, the program will offer students access to the IGETC pathway.
+With IGETC students have the opportunity to have community college courses on the school schedules; meaning they would receive high school and college credit for approved courses.
+All independent study coursework meets the UC/CSU eligibility requirements and is approved by the NCAA.